-- Novel immunotherapy approaches to nonmuscle-invasive and muscle-invasive bladder cancer – Trinity Bivalacqua, M.D., Ph.D., and Noah Hahn, M.D., form a truly unique urology-medical oncology partnership that is actively enrolling, treating and monitoring patients receiving treatment on innovative immunotherapy trials in nonmuscle-invasive and muscle-invasive bladder cancer.
-Bivalacqua and Hahn see patients jointly in the Johns Hopkins Outpatient Center urology clinic, with Bivalacqua overseeing the urologic aspects and Hahn overseeing the medical oncology management issues of their mutual patients.
+- Novel immunotherapy approaches to nonmuscle-invasive and muscle-invasive bladder cancer – Max Kates, M.D., and Noah Hahn, M.D., form a truly unique urology-medical oncology partnership that is actively enrolling, treating and monitoring patients receiving treatment on innovative immunotherapy trials in nonmuscle-invasive and muscle-invasive bladder cancer.
+Kates and Hahn see patients jointly in the Johns Hopkins Outpatient Center urology clinic, with Kates overseeing the urologic aspects and Hahn overseeing the medical oncology management issues of their mutual patients.

 - Immunotherapy for improving bladder preservation outcomes – Hahn is working with leadership across the bladder cancer research community to develop a protocol for combining radiation with immunotherapy.
 There’s a lot of evidence that immune checkpoint inhibitors are effective in treating bladder cancer, so the hope is that this approach can be used to improve preservation outcomes for patients with muscle-invasive bladder cancer.
 Hahn aims to open a clinical trial in 2017.